 Inspection Guidance.

 Determine that the licensee has established schedules for periodic radiation surveys of work areas of the facility.

-Determine that radiation surveys are conducted using pReview a selection of survey records to verify that surveys were performed according to
+Determine that radiation surveys are conducted using the latest procedure(s).

+Review a selection of survey records to verify that surveys were performed according to schedule(s).

 Determine that the survey results are reviewed by appropriate supervision.

 If available, observe external radiation surveys in progress by licensee personnel.
-Determine the adequacy of the knowledge in checking the survey instrument for proper operation with a dedicated check source and in the use of the instrument for conducting radiation surveys.
+Determine the adequacy of the worker's knowledge in checking the survey instrument for proper operation with a dedicated check source and in the use of the instrument for conducting radiation surveys.
 Evaluate the survey techniques used by the technician.

+Determine that corrective actions are taken, as appropriate.

 Contamination Control.